Play polyphony "Happy birthday" theme on Arduino Nano with three buzzers on a single mini breadboard.First of all - demonstration

-Plug this thing into any USB power source (not only a computer) and it will play "Happy birthday" song indefinitely... like almost... until you get really sick of it =]
+Plug this thing into any USB power source (not only a computer) and it will play "Happy birthday" melody indefinitely... like almost... until you get really sick of it =]

-The idea was to make a compact device with (almost) no soldering.
+The idea was to make a super compact device with (almost) no soldering.

-Actually you can use typical LEDs with Arduino WITHOUT any resistors - so it will be NO soldering at all...
-I've tried it myself... really... it works...
-BUT! ... in this case you can sometimes damage your Arduino board (it mostly depends on board type and manufacturer) or burn out your LEDs... or both.
-So I won't recommend doing this unless you've got a spare Arduino ;)
+Actually, you CAN connect typical LEDs directly to Arduino boards WITHOUT any resistors - so it would be literally no-soldering-at-all project here.
+I've tried doing this way myself... really... it works...
+BUT! ...
+Doing this you can sometimes damage your Arduino board (it mostly depends on the particular board type and manufacturer) or burn your LED down... or both.
+So I wouldn't recommend doing this unless you've got a spare Arduino ;)

-Eventually I managed to fit everything needed on a tiny breadboard like this:
+Eventually I've managed to fit everything needed on a tiny breadboard like this:

-Holes are interconnected inside the breadboard like shown below:
+Holes are interconnected inside the breadboard in this way:

-The trick is that Arduino Nano board fits in such a breadboard just PERFECTLY allowing us to connect some components on both sides of it.
+The trick here is that Arduino Nano board fits in such a breadboard just PERFECTLY allowing us to connect some additional components on both sides of the breadboard.

-Sorry, guys, I'm too lazy to draw any diagrams here, but the case is so simple that I'm sure these close-ups will be more than enough to figure everything out =]
+Sorry, guys...
+I'm too lazy to draw any diagrams here but this case is SO simple that I'm sure these close-ups will be more than enough to figure everything out =]

-As you can see, I'm using Arduino Nano v3.0 board from Gravitech here, but any analog will be OK.
-Buzzers and LEDs are VERY ordinary ones.
+As you can see, I'm using Arduino Nano v3.0 board from Gravitech here but any analogue will do.
+The buzzers and the LEDs here are VERY ordinary ones.
 They don't have to match any special parameters actually.

-The only thing that is probably not so obvious here on the photos is that buzzer's connectors are inserted into the breadboard this way:
+The only thing that is probably not so obvious here on these photos is that the buzzers' pins are inserted into the breadboard this way:

-Note that the center one is bigger than others - this is because its used for "bass" music channel ☝🏻
+Also note that the center one is bigger than the others - that's because this one is used for the "bass" music channel ☝🏻

-... just kidding! ^__^ They all squeak like a crazy mouse choir with obviously no difference in sound capabilities.
+... just kidding! ^__^ They all squeak like a crazy mouse choir with totally no difference in their sound capabilities =]

-So you can use three identical buzzers if you wish with no problems, however you'll have to place them in a little different positions on the board and also change output pin numbers in the program code according to your new buzzers' placement.
+So you can use three identical buzzers if you wish with no problem, however you'll have to place them in a little different positions on the breadboard and also to change output pin numbers in the program code according to your new buzzers placement.

-The full listing of Arduino IDE sketch is provided below.
-However, you'll have to install additional "Tone" library to compile the sketch, which you can get here:
+The full listing of the Arduino IDE sketch is provided below.
+However, you'll have to install an additional "Tone" library to be able compile the sketch which you can download here:

-(if there is a pop-up window with registration "proposal" just close it first with "x" button first)
+(if there is a pop-up window with а registration "proposal" just close it with "x" button in the corner)

 The easiest way to install this library is the following: in Arduino IDE main menu choose Sketch - Include Library - Add .ZIP Library... and then select your downloaded zip-file... еasy ¯\_(ツ)_/¯

-This library is necessary to perform simultaneous generation of several tones on a single controller (it uses some additional hardware timers and hardware interrupts to achieve this goal).
-Shortly speaking it's some kind of redneck-multitasking on a single processor core without OS =]
+This library is necessary to perform simultaneous generation of several tones on a single controller (it uses some additional hardware timers and hardware interrupts "under the hood" to achieve this goal).
+Simply put, it's some kind of "redneck-multitasking" on a single processor core without any OS =]

 BTW, here is the author of the library (thanks bro! =] ):

-... and a GitHub page of the library:
+... and the GitHub page of the library:

-WARNING: I would STRONGLY NOT to recommend using the latest version of the library from GitHub with the project as I used MUCH older version and I can't guarantee that the project code below it's compatible with the latest version of the library.
-You should better use the one from the zip-archive I provided above.
-Anyway... feel free to try the last one if you want to and know what you are doing.
+WARNING: I would STRONGLY NOT recommend using the latest version of "Tone" library from the GitHub page for this project as I've used MUCH older version here, so I can't guarantee that the project code below is compatible with the latest version of the library.
+You'd better use the one from the zip-archive I provided above.
+Anyway... feel free to try the last version if you want to and if you know what you are doing.

-Frankly speaking my program is rather bulky and hard to read.
-That's mostly because of need to "juggle" THREE melody threads simultaneously here from ONE linear command flow.
-I was really thinking to refactor the code later to be able to separate the melodies from each other and use it in future for playing different songs... but I probably won't =]
+Frankly speaking, my program code here is rather bulky and hard to read.
+That's mostly because of this need to "juggle" with three "independent" melody threads simultaneously from only one linear command flow.
+I was really thinking to refactor the code later to be able to separate the melodies from each other and to use it in the future for playing different songs... but I probably won't =]

 Thanks for reading to the end =]